Mike Pence Is No Hero. His Actions Might Send Trump to Jail Anyway.

 The details of that exchange are also attributed to the vice president’s “contemporaneous notes.”

 The indictment also notes that the Jan.
-6 crowd was chanting “Hang Mike Pence!”; “Where is Pence?
-Bring him out!”; and “Traitor Pence!” and features an infamous Trump tweet, an exhortation to the vice president to send back the state electors from the states whose results were unfavorable.
+6 crowd was chanting “Hang Mike Pence!,” “Where is Pence?
+Bring him out!,” and “Traitor Pence!,” and features an infamous Trump tweet, an exhortation to the vice president to send back the electors from the states whose results were unfavorable.
 “All Mike Pence has to do is send them back to the States, AND WE WIN.
 Do it Mike, this is a time for extreme courage!”

 After the indictment dropped, though, Pence made no mention of either in his presidential campaign’s statement.
 Instead, the campaign echoed Pence’s notable, yet tepid pushback in the indictment.
 “Today’s indictment serves as an important reminder: anyone who puts himself over the Constitution should never be President of the United States,” it reads.
 Pence is not defending the former president, whom he is running against in the Republican primary, as has become standard practice in the GOP.
 But he also follows that statement up with some grade-A pablum: “I will have more to say about the government’s case after reviewing the indictment.
 The former president is entitled to the presumption of innocence, but with this indictment, his candidacy means more talk about Jan.
 6th and more distractions.”